jlbaez/ha-pseg/INSTALLATION.md

-# PSEG Long Island Integration Installation Guide
+# PSEG Integration Installation Guide

-This guide will walk you through installing and configuring the PSEG Long Island integration for Home Assistant.
+This guide will walk you through installing and configuring the PSEG integration for Home Assistant.

 ## Prerequisites

 - Home Assistant (Core, OS, or Supervised)
-- PSEG Long Island account with Smart Energy enabled
+- PSEG  account with Smart Energy enabled
 - Access to your Home Assistant configuration directory

 ## Installation Methods